InnerSourceCommons/InnerSourcePatterns/change-developers-mindset.md

 ## Resulting Context

-* Use of the software from several InnerSource projects across the several development teams.
+* Software from several InnerSource projects is used across the several development teams.
-* Collaboration within the same developer team (mentorship and so on).
+* There is improved collaboration within the same developer team (mentorship and so on).

 ## Rationale (optional)

 ## Known instances (optional)

 ## Status
-Pattern Idea / Donut
+Pattern Idea